 Many brands provide great fitness trackers for running – they come in the forms of smartwatches and wristbands.
 They are incredibly exercise-friendly and accurate.
-After messing around with the settings, you get to watch your caloric expenditure in real-time.
+After messing around with the settings, you get to the calories burned in real-time.

 These updates are great for those who need extra motivation as they can help you track how far off you are from reaching your goals.

-All treadmills are equipped with calory-burning calculators.
+All treadmills are equipped with calorie-burning calculators.
 If it has an incline function, it’s particularly accurate when calculating the amount spent during your workout.

 If you’re using a treadmill at the gym, you may not be able to enter relevant data such as your weight.
 Thus making the calculation rather incorrect.